Multi-Theme Switching in .astro Pages — Conditional Variables Compiled Once, No Client Provider Needed

 <html data-theme="dark"> ... </html>

-That's it — every element under <html data-theme="dark"> now reads the dark values.
-Switching to data-theme="light" flips them instantly.
+Every element under <html data-theme="dark"> now reads the dark values.
 Salty CSS emits the underlying rules (roughly [data-theme="dark"] { ... }) for you; you only need to set the attribute.

 --- // /src/components/ThemeToggle.astro --- <button id="theme-toggle" type="button" aria-label="Toggle theme">☾ / ☀</button> <script is:inline> (() => { const STORAGE_KEY = "theme"; const initial = localStorage.getItem(STORAGE_KEY) || (matchMedia("(prefers-color-scheme: dark)").matches ? "dark" : "light"); document.documentElement.dataset.theme = initial; document.getElementById("theme-toggle")?.addEventListener("click", () => { const next = document.documentElement.dataset.theme === "dark" ? "light" : "dark"; document.documentElement.dataset.theme = next; localStorage.setItem(STORAGE_KEY, next); }); })(); </script>